 GPU Configuration & Troubleshooting

-Nobe Color Remap plugin can work in CUDA and OpenCL GPU mode.
+Nobe Color Remap plugin can work in CUDA, OpenCL and Metal (macOS only) GPU mode.
 It can also work in CPU mode but the plugin is designed to work on the GPU processor and in CPU mode will be simply slow.